-Caltrain Electrification 🗹: Caltrain is in the middle of their electrification program, where it is replacing diesel trains with new electric train sets.
+Caltrain Electrification 2: Caltrain is in the middle of their electrification program, where it is replacing diesel trains with new electric train sets.
 This includes the installation of electric infrastructure and wires along the tracks.
 Caltrain Electrification will improve Caltrain system performance and curtail long-term environmental impacts by reducing noise, improving regional air quality, and lowering greenhouse gas emissions.
 The majority of these environmental impacts have disproportionately affected the lower income and predominantly Black, Indigenous, Hispanic, and Asian communities along the rail tracks including Visitacion Valley, Bayview, and Dogpatch.

-22nd Street Access Study 2: Caltrain is nearing the end of a feasibility study investigating potential station access and accessibility improvements within the footprint of the existing 22nd Street Station.
-The study identified ramp improvement options for the northbound and southbound platforms.
+22nd Street Access Study ☑: Caltrain is nearing the end of a feasibility study investigating potential station access and accessibility improvements within the footprint of the existing 22nd Street Station.
+The study has identified ramp and elevator options as potential access improvements.
 These are near- to medium-term improvements.

-Caltrain Long Range Service Vision 2: In 2019, the Caltrain Board adopted a long-range service vision that includes higher frequency electrified service that would allow ridership to grow to 180,000 daily riders.
+Caltrain Long Range Service Vision ☑: In 2019, the Caltrain Board adopted a long-range service vision that includes higher frequency electrified service that would allow ridership to grow to 180,000 daily riders.
 This would be the equivalent of eliminating 825,000 car trips and 110 metric tons of carbon emissions every day and would put an estimated 5.5 lanes worth of commuter traffic onto Caltrain instead of the region's highways.

-Downtown Rail Extension (DTX) C:DTX will extend Caltrain from its current terminal at 4th and King to the Salesforce Transit Center via a new tunnel.
+Downtown Rail Extension (DTX) ☑: DTX will extend Caltrain from its current terminal at 4th and King to the Salesforce Transit Center via a new tunnel.
 The project will construct a new station at 4th and Townsend streets and bring rail service to the underground train station that was built as part of the construction of Salesforce Transit Center.
 This project is environmentally cleared and is in final design.
 Construction is anticipated to begin in 2025 and to last approximately 6 to 8 years.
 The Transbay Joint Powers Authority (TJPA) is the lead agency.

-Pennsylvania Avenue Extension (PAX) Z: PAX is being designed by the SFCTA to connect DTX to a tunneled rail alignment south from 4th and Townsend along 7th Street and Pennsylvania Avenue.
+Pennsylvania Avenue Extension (PAX) : PAX is being designed by the SFCTA to connect DTX to a tunneled rail alignment south from 4th and Townsend along 7th Street and Pennsylvania Avenue.
 This route was endorsed by the Mayor's Office and the Board of Supervisors in 2018 following completion of the San Francisco Planning Department's Railyard Alignment and Benefits Study.
-PAX will eliminate conflicts between trains and street users at Mission Bay Drive and at 16th Street, reconnect neighborhoods, and improve safety for pedestrians, bikes. buses, and cars.
-PAX would eliminate gated crossings and long gate-down times, which would increase to unworkable levels with Caltrain's Service Vision and the addition of High Speed Rail service.
+PAX will eliminate conflicts between trains and street users at Mission Bay Drive and at 16th Street, reconnect neighborhoods, and improve safety for pedestrians, bikes, buses, and cars.
+PAX would eliminate gated crossing and long gate-down times, which would increase to unworkable levels with Caltrain's Service Vision and the addition of high speed rail service.
 The PAX project is still in concept development and the southern terminus of the tunnel is still unknown.
 Moving the tracks to fit in the new PAX tunnel may require construction of a new station to replace 22nd Street and the best place might not be right at 22nd Street but somewhere else in the stretch between 16th Street and Cesar Chavez.
-There are three tunnel options under consideration at this time.